University Honors Program

 The First Year

-Students emerge with critical skills widely applicable to many disciplines and a level of competence that will benefit them while at CLU and after graduation.
+Students emerge with many critical skills widely applicable to many disciplines and a level of competence and confidence that will benefit them while at CLU and well beyond graduation.

 Second and Third Years

 During their second and third years, UHP students attend at least one semester-long honors seminar each year.
 These seminars explore the interesting intellectual connections among different disciplines, and many fulfill core curriculum requirements.
-Honors seminars include:
+Recent honors seminars have included:

 - HNRS 304 St Augustine's City of God